magnumjs/mag.js/examples/tutorials/simple-application.md

 }
 ```

 This component is fairly straightforward, it has a `<nav>` with a link to the list of users.
-Similar to what we did to the `/edit` links, this link uses `m.route.link` to activate routing behavior in the link.
+Similar to what we did to the `/edit` links, this link activates routing behavior in the link.

-Notice there's also a `<section>` element with `vnode.children` as children. `vnode` is a reference to the vnode that represents an instance of the Layout component (i.e. the vnode returned by a `m(Layout)` call).
-Therefore, `vnode.children` refer to any children of that vnode.
+Notice there's also a `<section>` element with `comp` as children. `node` is a reference to the node that represents an instance of the Layout component (i.e. the node returned by a `Layout` call).
+Therefore, `comp` refer to any children of that node.

 Let's add some styles: